Contract Defender Training October 17-18, 2024

 Please send your RSVP email with the above information to:

-Attorneys who attended Spring Training in March 2024 will be put on a “wait list” and admitted to this training as space permits after September 6; preference will be given to those who did not attend Spring Training.
+Attorneys who attended Spring Training in March 2024 will be placed on a wait list and admitted as space permits after September 6.
+Preference will be given to those who did not attend Spring Training.

-LODGING: For those with a commute of 60 miles or more (from office/home whichever is closer), lodging will be provided on the evenings of October 16-17 at the Drury Plaza Hotel Columbia East.
-The hotel’s address is: 3100 Interstate 70 Dr. SE, which has free parking, a hot breakfast and free 5:30 Kickback.
-MSPD’s training department will register you at the hotel and your lodging will be direct billed to MSPD Training.
-You should not pay for lodging out of pocket.
-MSPD will not reimburse your mileage to attend training.
-For more details about amenities at the hotel, see: https://www.druryhotels.com/locations/columbia-mo/drury-plaza-hotel-columbia-east
+Lodging: For those with a commute of 60 miles or more (from office or home, whichever is closer), lodging will be provided on the evenings of October 16–17 at the Drury Plaza Hotel Columbia East, 3100 Interstate 70 Dr. SE.
+The hotel offers free parking, a hot breakfast, and a free 5:30 Kickback.
+MSPD’s training department will register you and your lodging will be direct-billed to MSPD Training — do not pay out of pocket.
+MSPD will not reimburse mileage to attend training.
+For hotel amenities, visit druryhotels.com — Drury Plaza Hotel Columbia East.

-LOCATION: The training will be at MSPD’s Training Center located at:
+Location: The training will be held at MSPD’s Training Center:

 Woodrail Centre